-Have you guys ever heard of…I think the gardener-types call it, a “potting bench”?
+Have you ever heard of…I think the gardener-types call it, a “potting bench?”
 You have?!
 Well, I hadn’t.
-But then again, if you have spent any time at all around here in the Nest, you know that I am AMAZINGLY good at many things (or at least maybe one or two smallish, rather insignificant things), but gardening is like my kryptonite.
+But then again, while I am AMAZINGLY good at many things (or at least maybe one or two smallish, rather insignificant things), gardening is my kryptonite.

 That’s right.
 Our potting table has undergone a bit of a metamorphosis.
 I give you, our outdoor bar cart!!!